AngeNanez/SQLQueries2/README.md

 # SQLQueries2
-SQL Queries from Financial Analysis on PGAdmin
+Compilation of queries from Financial Analysis on PGAdmin